jizhuozhi/go-future/README.md

 The `Promise` provides a facility to store a value or an error that is later acquired asynchronously via a `Future` created by the `Promise` object.
 Note that the `Promise` object is meant to be used only once.

 Except for `Async`, all functions are event-driven, which means that no additional goroutines will be created to increase runtime scheduling overhead.
+## Before start
+What I did was changed generic to the god-damn interface{}

 ## Benchmark